GabCas28/Image-Repository/doc/Docker.md

 The Docker Hub linked to this project is: [gabcas28](https://hub.docker.com/repository/docker/gabcas28/).

-## New repository with automated build

-This is the Docker Hub Repository linked to this project: [Image Repository](https://hub.docker.com/repository/docker/gabcas28/image-repository).

 ## Trying different containers

 Three base images are compared, from heaviest to lightest: